 Memberships and Affiliations:

-Member of New Zealand Institute of Food Science and Technology
+Professional Member of the New Zealand Institute of Food Science and Technology.

 - Sensory Evaluation